-The EPA's Renovation, Repair and Painting (RRP) rule requires that renovations of child-occupied facilities be carried out only by Lead-Safe Certified renovation firms, using certified renovators trained in lead-safe work practices.
+EPA's Lead Renovation, Repair and Painting (RRP) Rule requires that renovations of child-occupied facilities be carried out only by Lead-Safe Certified renovation firms, using certified renovators trained in lead-safe work practices.
 This is to ensure that these renovations do not inadvertently contaminate your facility and expose children to hazardous lead dust.

-For additional information about lead in child care facilites.
+For additional information about lead in child care facilities.
 Read more.